-Femoral components with a 12/14 taper mate and lock with either metal heads (22, 26, 28, or 32 mm), oxidized zirconium heads (28 or 32 mm), ceramic heads (22, 26, 28, or 32 mm), bipolar or unipolar components.
+Femoral components with a 12/14 taper mate and lock with either metal heads, oxidized zirconium heads, ceramic heads, bipolar or unipolar components.

 Small, Large, and 12/14 taper femoral component tapers are machined to mate and lock with ceramic heads, thus preventing rotation of the ceramic head on the stem, which would cause wear of the stem taper.